TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 #### Vertical Timeline

 Time for Vertical Timeline!
 First, get ready with some yak-shaving.
-Add three links to your `index.html` in the right place: `mobile.css`, `tablet.css`, and `desktop.css`.
-Then create the files for `mobile.css`, `tablet.css`, and `desktop.css` in your `css/` folder inside your `VerticalTimeline` folder.
+Add three `<link>` tags to your `index.html` just _below_ your `styles.css` file for the following _new_ stylesheets in your `css/` folder: `mobile.css`, `tablet.css`, and `desktop.css`.
+Be sure to create the files, too!

-You'll also be tackling last night's Beast Mode.
-There's some subtle decorative challenges you need to work with: the caret on the text block, the icons hanging out over the vertical line... you might even consider the vertical line itself merely decorative.
-So as in **Nested Accordion**, you'll need to learn some more about `::before` and it's twin `::after` to implement those properly.
+Write extended comments (`/* */`) or, better, docblocks in your `styles.css` file that identify the CSS properties and selectors we'll need to make Vertical Timeline work.
+The font, color, and background styles should be pretty easy for you, so spend time on the layout instead.
+Pay careful attention to the subtle decorative challenges you need to work with: the caret on the text block, the icons hanging out over the vertical line, the vertical line iteself.

+As in **Nested Accordion**, you'll need to learn about `::before` and it's twin `::after` to implement those properly.
 You should also note that several of these boxes seem to be missing their corners... the icons are totally enclosed in circles, even!
 How do you make a box look like a circle?

-Write your findings in `css/styles.css` for your **Vertical Timeline** as extended code comments...
-Why not just single-line comments?
-Can you find out why?
+And yes, this is yesterday's BEAST MODE.

 ##### BEAST MODE

-Now can you build it...in mobile view??
+Have you analyzed what this layout looks like in a mobile size?
+Preposterous!
+There's no way those two things can be related!
+Skitch the mobile view of the **Vertical Timeline** and add those images to your repo.
+You've got `mobile.css` and `desktop.css` files now.
+Move your notes that _only_ apply to the desktop view into `desktop.css`, leaving the ones that apply to _both_ in `styles.css`...

 #### View Mode Switch